+NATS operates through two primary committees: the Technical Advisory Committee (TAC) and the Policy Committee.

+The Technical Advisory Committee is composed of technical staff and subject matter experts who provide data-driven recommendations and technical guidance.
+Their role is to support the planning process by advising the Policy Committee on transportation issues, project priorities, and proposed improvements.
-NATS has two committees, the Technical Advisory Committee (TAC) and the Policy Committee.
-The purpose of the Technical Advisory Committee is to provide technical advice to the Policy Committee.
-The purpose of the Policy Committee is to provide policy level guidance, direction, and necessary approvals on all aspects of the continuing, comprehensive and cooperative transportation planning process carried out by the lead planning organization responsible for coordinating the transportation planning process in the Niles, Buchanan Urban Area as it relates to NATS.
-Deliberations, findings, and approvals of the Policy Committee shall be made only after due consideration of the recommendations of the NATS Technical Advisory Committee.

-\Ex-officio means nonvoting member. \\ Consultant \\\ Alternate
+The Policy Committee serves as the decision-making body, offering policy-level guidance, direction, and final approvals for all elements of the continuing, comprehensive, and cooperative transportation planning process.
+This process is led by the designated planning organization responsible for coordinating transportation planning efforts within the Niles-Buchanan-Cass Area Transportation All decisions made by the Policy Committee are based on careful review and consideration of the recommendations provided by the Technical Advisory Committee, ensuring an informed and collaborative approach to regional transportation planning Ex-officio means nonvoting member.
+Consultant Alternate